When the TigerGraph platform is installed, the GSQL client and server are on the same machine. The client is packaged as a Java jar file,

 Therefore, it may be useful to define a Unix alias:

 The java operation alone is not sufficient, however, because it does not tell the client where to find the GSQL server.
-In addition, the client needs to satisfy two conditions:
+In addition, the client needs to satisfy three conditions:

 It must know the IP address of the GSQL server.

 It must have the authorization to access the server in general and to execute the requested GSQL commands in particular.